 EAT ‘EM UP

-Practically speaking, the PS2’s sheer technical strides promised such incredible fidelity, we’d needn’t strain to imagine ourselves in its virtual spaces.
-As if that wasn’t the whole fun of it.
+Practically speaking, the PS2โs sheer technical strides promised such amazing fidelity, we’d neednโt strain to imagine ourselves in its virtual spaces.
+As if that wasnโt the whole fun of it.

-The Gran Turismification of the racing genre was in full swing.
-At a minimum, Gran Turismo decreed that the next generation of racing games ought to be feature-packed and plausibly mistakable for real footage.
-Those with toy-like visuals and a small handful of cars and courses would no longer cut it; however fun and timeless they felt to play would be immaterial.
-GT’s success rendered “arcade-style” racers all but stigmatic.
+At a minimum, Gran Turismo decreed that the next generation of racing games ought to be feature packed and plausibly mistakable for real footage.
+Those with toy-like graphics and only a handful of cars and courses would no longer cut it; however fun and timeless they felt to play would be immaterial.
+GTโs success rendered โarcade-styleโ racers all but stigmatic.
 It was nothing personal: their value propositions were simply inferior.
-And if their publishers dared charge the same $40-50 as Polyphony’s robust masterpieces, why shouldn’t the free market shun them as scammers?
+And if their publishers dared charge the same $40-50 as Polyphonyโs robust masterpiece, why shouldnโt the free market shun them for it?

 Ridge Racer V, by comparison, was lucky to be along for the ride.